eshard/scared/docs/source/README.md

 #### Install with `pip`

-Binary builds are available from Pypi for most Linux platforms and OS X. If your environment has a binary build available, just run:
+Python wheels are available from Pypi, just run:

 ```bash
 pip install scared
 ```

-If no wheel is available for your setup, you'll also need:

-- setuptools **0.40 or greater** (just run `pip install -U pip setuptools`)
-- a C compiler to compile C extension
-- for **Python 3.8** only, a `llvmlite` working installation (see [install from source documentation](https://llvmlite.readthedocs.io/en/latest/admin-guide/install.html#building-manually))

-and then run `pip install scared`.

-#### Install from source
+#### Install from sources

-To install from source, you will need:
+To install from sources, you will need to run:

-- setuptools **0.40 or greater** (just run `pip install -U pip setuptools`)
-- a C compiler to compile C extension
-- for **Python 3.8** only, a `llvmlite` working installation (see [install from source documentation](https://llvmlite.readthedocs.io/en/latest/admin-guide/install.html#building-manually), or install it with `conda`)

-You need to run:

 ```bash
 pip install .